benpriebe/i19n/README.md

  </script>
 ```

-**NOTE:** RequireJS will always use a lowercase version of the locale, to avoid case issues, so all of the
-directories and files on disk for i19n bundles should use lowercase locales.

 The i19n plugin allows you to build out localized string bundles with more specific *locale* strings replacing
 less specific strings.